ImageMagick v6 Examples --

 Where...

-I do not want to seperate these into seperate settings as they are linked too closely to the specific operation being performed.
+I do not want to separate these into separate settings as they are linked too closely to the specific operation being performed.

-Specify the exact depth for specific output formats
+Specify the exact "Quantum Range" for specific output formats

 P2